 On our last full day, I skipped breakfast.
 For lunch, the farm was hosting a BBQ Battle at The Main House, so I knew I needed to prepare myself.
 The BBQ battle was a real family affair and fun to see the friendly competition amongst the Bealls, chef Joseph Lenn from The Barn and chef Josh Feathers from The Main House.
 Everyone was there to eagerly talk about their food and serve you with a smile.
 It felt like I was one of the judges in an episode of Top Chef and the contestants were trying to sway my vote.
 For dinner we returned to The Barn and really went all out.
 With help from Andy Chabot, Sommelier and Director of Food and Beverage, we had a great pairing for each of our courses.
 For dessert, Graham Case, Mixologist and whiskey expert, paired our final course with hair raising, 1-barrel reserve Virginia whiskey.
 Let’s just say, I don’t remember much from the rest of the evening and our return home the following morning was a blur.

-Along with a great getaway for the 4th of July, my husband and I were looking for a place to disconnect from the city to celebrate our 1 year anniversary and Blackberry Farm knocked it out of the park.
-We will definitely come back, especially since it’s only a 2-hour flight from JFK to Knoxville.
+Along with a great getaway for the 4th of July, my husband and I were looking for a place to disconnect from the city to celebrate our one year anniversary and Blackberry Farm knocked it out of the park.
+We will definitely come back, especially since it’s only a two-hour flight from JFK to Knoxville.

 How To Book

-Inviato is now partnering with luxury travel agency Classic Travel to provide our readers with VIP privileges, special offers and rates upon booking.
+Inviato is an affiliate partner with luxury travel agency Classic Travel to provide our readers with VIP privileges, special offers and rates upon booking.
 You can book your stay at Blackberry Farm here (as well as over 800 luxury properties) and receive an upgrade on arrival (subject to availability), daily breakfast for two, $100 spa services credit, early check-in/late check out, a welcome amenity while receiving the best rates through Virtuoso.
-Give it a try!

 Review by: Christina Meza Kim